Innovation

 The standard requires third-party verification to achieve certification and uses on-site audits, measurements, and performance testing.
 Samples are collected and sent to third-party labs for analysis.

-WELL is pushing architects and engineers to rethink our designs and consider design impacts to the 11 systems of the human body; Cardiovascular System, Digestive System, Endocrine System, Immune System, Integumentary System, Muscular System, Nervous System, Reproductive System, Respiratory System, Skeletal System, Urinary System.
-It truly is unique to be pushing design metrics past the avoidance of “sick building syndrome” (ventilation related) and into advanced evidence-based strategies.
+WELL is pushing architects and engineers to rethink our designs and consider design impacts on the 11 systems of the human body; Cardiovascular System, Digestive System, Endocrine System, Immune System, Integumentary System, Muscular System, Nervous System, Reproductive System, Respiratory System, Skeletal System, Urinary System.
+It truly is unique to be pushing design metrics past the avoidance of “sick building syndrome” (ventilation-related) and into advanced evidence-based strategies.

-One of the WELL projects that Affiliated Engineers is designing is a new mixed-use office building in Madison owned by American Family Insurance named “The Spark.”
+One of the WELL projects that Affiliated Engineers is designing is a new mixed-use office building in Madison owned by a Confidential Financial Client named “The Spark.”
 The design characteristic contributing to achieving most of the WELL features (8 of them!), is the dedicated outdoor air system (DOAS).
 The DOAS allows WELL features in both the Air and Comfort concept categories to be met including:

 • WELL 01 Air Quality Standards